Apparently, it is hard for spirits to give up a

 Signs of an Unhappy Spirit

-The smell of sulfur or death can materialize for just a single person or a few persons but not everyone standing with the lucky witnesses.
+The smell of sulfur or death can materialize for just a single person or a few persons but not for everyone standing nearby.

 The living have had their hair pulled.